stisla/stisla/README.md

 ## Development Steps

-1. Clone the repo: `git clone https://github.com/stisla/stisla.git` to your local path
+1. Clone the repo: `git clone https://github.com/stisla/stisla.git` to your local path.
-2. Make sure you have [yarn](https://yarnpkg.com) installed to your machine
+2. Make sure you have [yarn](https://yarnpkg.com) installed to your machine.
-3. Run the `yarn` command to install production dependencies
+3. Run the `yarn` command to install development dependencies.
-4. Run the `yarn dist` command to build `pages/` directory
+4. Run the `yarn dist` command to build `pages/` directory.
-5. Run the `yarn dev` command to start developing
+5. Run the `yarn dev` command to start developing.

+⚠️ For production use, it's recommended to reinstall your packages with `yarn install --prod` after building `/pages` with `yarn dist`.

 ## Roadmap